 If you don't have a lease, your rights as a tenant to stay in your apartment will end with the sale.
 The new owner should let you stay for at least as long as you have paid for.
 You and your new owner can make a new agreement.
 If your new owner accepts rent from you, then you have a new tenancy.

 If you recorded your lease at the local office of the parish recorder, you probably have the right to stay until the end of your lease term.
 This is because if your lease is recorded, the new owner was on notice of the lease when he chose to buy the property.
 Read your lease to see if it says anything different.

 If you did not record your lease, you only have the right to stay until the end of your lease term if your landlord sold the building with a requirement that your lease be honored by the new owner.
 Without this requirement, the new owner may have the right to evict you.
 The new owner must still go through the legal eviction process to evict you.

 If the new owner evicts you before the end of your lease term, you may have a damages claim against your old landlord.

-If you are not out by the end of the 5 day notice, the new owner can file a law suit to evict you.
+If you are not out by the end of the notice period, the new owner can file a lawsuit to evict you.